0xNineteen/blog.md/mev-v2/index.md

 # PEV: Protocol Extractable Value

 **tldr;** validators can extract value from chains because they decide transaction orderings however, if protocols start to record requests and execute the requests in batches, then protocols can enable begin to extract MEV/PEV (Protocol Extractable Value) which can be given to the protocol's dao, treasury, or users.

+## Acknowledgements

+s/o to [bigz_Pubkey](https://twitter.com/bigz_Pubkey) for bringing up the key ideas of PEV and the great discussions on the topic.

 ## Introduction